rubenrua/Notes/startups.md

 * "When people are financially invested, they want a return.
 When people are emotionally invested, they want to contribute" Simon Sinek
 * Cliente pideas de lo que necesita y comerciales venden lo que no tienes.
 CTO cargo.
 * ¿Los emprendedores nacen o se hacen?
 (Se contagian)
+* Only build solutions for problems that are urgent, pervasive and that the market will pay to solve.

 Incuvadoras vigo
 ----------------